vpenando/vpenando.github.io/articles/en/pattern_matching.md

     match op with
     (* ... *)
     | Div -> if val2 <> 0 then Success (val1 / val2) else InvalidOperationError "Dividing by zero"
-    | _   -> UnsupportedOperatorError "This operator is not supported for type 'int'"
+    | _   -> UnsupportedOperationError "This operation is not supported for type 'int'"
     ;;